ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

        Deleting a compare exchange item will remove ACID guarantees for transactions if the pair was set up to protect ACIDity.
        Only remove or edit these if you _truly_ know what you're doing.
        {WARNING/}
+    6. **Save**
+       You can only save if the actual current Raft Index version matches the expected Raft Index.

 {PANEL/}